sanderland/katrain/README.md

     * Click `Analyze`

 * Save game
-    * Click save to get an sgf as `out.sgf` with comments (and a short version in the text box).
+    * Click save to get an sgf with comments saved in the sgfout/ directory (and a short version in the text box).

 Configuration
 -------------